The American Graduate University of Positive Psychology Washington DC

-Accreditation by The American Positive Psychology Association (positivepsych.us) and
+Accreditation by The American Positive Psychology Association (app-a.org)

-the U. S. Commission for Higher Education Accreditation (fidla.org)
+The U. S. Commission for Higher Education Accreditation (uschea.org)

 Request Your FREE Program Guide Today!